Course Code: mobileappsec

 • reverse engineering native libraries using Ghidra

-Day 5: Web API security
+Day 5: Web API Security

-• Web API in Android applications
+• web APIs in Android applications

 • OWASP API Top 10

-• intercepting API communication using Burp Proxy
+• intercepting communication with APIs using Burp Proxy

-• Burp Repeater: API query modification
+• Burp Repeater: modifying API requests

 • vulnerabilities related to access control: IDOR, mass assignment, access to administrative and debug functions

-• automatic generation of API queries: SoapUI, Postman
+• automatically generating API requests: SoapUI, Postman

 Sites Published: